uaih3k9x/WebAssignment/README.md

 ### Color design.
 - I used Adobe Color for color matching and used the low-brightness colors, which made the UI Sophistication: Dark or low brightness color schemes often convey a sense of luxury and professionalism, which is popular in many modern and tech-savvy designs.

----

-This documentation serves as a guide to understanding the structure and functionality of the `WebAssignment` project.
-For more detailed information on each file, please refer to the respective file contents.